 Information on opt-out options for the Facebook Tracking Pixel can be found here.

 Google LLC is a Privacy Shield certified provider from the USA.
 Google Analytics is used to analyse the behavior of users of our Services.
 With the help of Google Captcha, we can determine whether a visitor is a human being or a machine for certain actions.
 YouTube videos are embedded in our Service in ‘advanced privacy mode’.
 While no Youtube cookies are set due to this particularly data protection-friendly method of embedding, calling up the pages nevertheless leads to a connection being established with YouTube and the DoubleClick network.
 A click on the video can trigger further data processing operations over which we have no control.
+We use Google Maps to show members in the regional search on a map.
+We do not use the actual location of the user, but a location stored by us based on the zip code provided by the user.
 Information on opt-out options

 With this survey feature (location Spain, adequate level of data protection) we improve and entertain our community through a permanent feedback survey, as well as regular via quizzes, other surveys and evaluations.
 It depends on each survey which information is passed on to Typeform, furthermore you decide yourself what you enter here.
 Among other things, the nickname, sex, payment class, information about the device (operating system, model, manufacturer and mobile phone provider) as well as the location stored in the profile can be transmitted.